XeBoris/AnacondaMover/README.md

 # AnacondaMover
 A simple Python script to move your Anaconda base directory after installation with all created environements.

 Sometimes you want to move your base directory later after the installation of Anaconda.
-This small scipt helps you to replace the prefix choice which was done at the very beginning of the environments.
+This small script helps you to replace the prefix choice which was done at the very beginning of the environments.

+Hints:
   * Python 3!
   * No guarantee for success!
   * Does not delete your original Anaconda directory!
+Do it manually afterwards

 # How to run it: